 Students are expected to take two of the approved science courses as well as at least one New Zealand studies/cultural electives.

-As a Biology or Kinesiology major, you pay regular Gordon semester costs (tuition, housing, and fees) and will be eligible to maintain all scholarships toward the cost of the program.
+As a Biology, Kinesiology, or Psychology major, you pay regular Gordon semester costs (tuition, housing, and fees) and will be eligible to maintain all scholarships toward the cost of the program.
 Please consult with Student Financial Services to review your particular situation.
 The following is included:

 APPLICATION PROCEDURE AND DEADLINES